commanded/commanded/guides/Events.md

 #### Permanent errors

-Permanent errors occure due to bugs in code, and as such have no hope of resolving themselves.
+Permanent errors occur due to bugs in code, and as such have no hope of resolving themselves.
 The handler will not be able to make any progress, and will repeatedly crash.

-Repeated crashes become a problem when the handler crashes more than it's supervisor is configured to tolerate.
+Repeated crashes become a problem when the handler crashes more than its supervisor is configured to tolerate.
 When that happens, the supervisor itself will crash and this process will continue upwards until finally the application itself crashes.
 This is obviously bad.

 You can opt to have your event handlers backoff when crashing to avoid this: